Almost American

 For Sam Soliman, the subject and co-director of the film, this milestone holds deep personal weight.
 Sam is a DACA recipient who has lived most of his life in the United States yet remains denied stability, belonging, and a pathway to citizenship.
 He was separated from his mother by deportation, and he continues to navigate the day to day uncertainty of a system that keeps families in limbo.

-Being present at this world premiere isn’t simply about watching a film.
+Being present at at film festivals and community screenings isn’t simply about watching a film.
 It’s about showing up in a national conversation that has too often excluded the very people it impacts most.

 Almost American was made to give Sam the space to speak freely about his experience — family separation, legal limbo, resilience, and the ongoing fight to imagine a future in a country he calls home.
 His story reflects that of hundreds of thousands of others.
 This film is part of a broader movement demanding dignity, humanity, and protection for all Dreamers.

-Now we need your help to bring Sam and the team to the festival so his voice can be heard on the world stage.
+Now we need your help to bring Sam and the team to as many events as possible so his voice can be heard on the world stage.

 Why We’re Fundraising